MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 # Set up Microsoft Mesh

-In the Microsoft 365 Apps Admin Center admins can enable access to Mesh experiences.
+In the Microsoft 365 Apps Admin Center admins can manage access to Mesh experiences.
 This covers access to the following experiences:

 - Mesh app on PC
 - Mesh app on Quest 2